The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

-- Merge the cells above oknWhoAddress.
-To do this, drag your mouse to select J12:L12, and then the click the "Merge and Center" button on Excel "Home" ribbon tab / "Alignment" group.
+- Merge the cells above "oknWhoAddress".
+To do this, drag your mouse to select J12:L12, and then click the "Merge and Center" button on the Excel "Home" ribbon tab.

 - Name the newly merged cell "oknCustomerCompany".
-Here "CustomerCompany" is the name of the field that was added to the Customer and "InvHdr" database tables.
-As you can see, the link or map between Excel cells and database table fields is created by names -- a cell named oknCustomerCompany will be linked to the field named CustomerCompany in the backend database.
+Here "CustomerCompany" is the name of the field that was added to the "Customer" and "InvHdr" database tables.

-If the field CustomerCompany exists in the "InvHdr" table in database, then the value of oknCustomerCompany cell will be saved along with the other invoice data when you click "Save To DB".
+If the field "CustomerCompany" exists in the "InvHdr" database table, then the value of the "oknCustomerCompany" cell will be saved along with the other data when you click "Save To DB".

-- Repeat the above step to add another line to the invoice form.
-Add the label "Fax#", name the new cell oknFax.
+- Repeat the above steps to add another line to the form.
+Add the label "Fax#" and name the new cell oknFax.

-This formula means that if the oknInvDiscount value is zero (not filled in), then total is equal to subtotal.
-Otherwise, total is equal to oknInvDiscount * oknSubtotal.
+This formula means that if the oknInvDiscount value is zero (not filled in), then the total is equal to the subtotal.
+Otherwise, the total is equal to oknInvDiscount * oknSubtotal.

-The last step is to fine-tune the invoice template - set colors, fonts and borders as you like.
+- The last step is to fine-tune the template—set colors, fonts, and borders as you like.
 Most of the work can be done by right-clicking a cell and then clicking Format Cells.

 Format and Specification